-To the South - Hall Lane up to and including The Old Hall Tavern and numbers 161 and 198
+To the South - Hall Lane up to and including The Old Hall Tavern and numbers 161 and 198.
+Russell Road from number 75a to 97 and number 48 to 58.
+New Road up to The Chingford/Highams Park Railway Line

-Russell Road from number 75a to 97 and number 48 to 58 New Road up to The Chingford/Highams Park Railway Line To the East - The Chingford/Highams Park Railway Line from New Road up to and including Bury Road
+To the East - The Chingford/Highams Park Railway Line from New Road up to and including Bury Road

 If operation of these criteria does not separate applicants, a process of random allocation will be undertaken to determine priority.
+The random allocation process will be supervised by a person independent of the school.

-IMPORTANT:
+IMPORTANT

-- 1) In order to ensure that all the above criteria are applied correctly, applicants within the normal admissions round will also be required to submit a Supplementary Information Form (SIF) to the school by the same deadline as they are required to send an application form to their Local Authority, 31 October 2022. - 2) Admissions outside the normal admissions round, must apply directly to the school using the In-Year application form on the school website.
+- In order to ensure that all the above criteria are applied correctly, applicants will also be required to submit a Supplementary Information Form (SIF) to the school by the same deadline as they are required to send an application form to their Local Authority, 31 October 2023. - Admissions outside the normal admissions round, must apply directly to the school using the In-Year application form on the school website.